-Creating Artists’ Health are opportunities for artists to work on creative projects with seasoned artist-facilitators and mentors.
+Creating Artists’ Health provides opportunities for artists to work on creative projects with seasoned artist-facilitators and mentors.
 The programs are discipline-specific intensive workshops that prompt artistic responses to topics in artists’ health.
-Upcoming programs are: Moving for Meaning, Writing for Wellness and Animating Artists’ Health (juried).
+Upcoming in 2019 Poetic HeARTwork writing workshop.
 Scroll down to learn more and register.

 We gratefully acknowledge the support of the Canada Council for the Arts, which last year invested $153 million to bring the arts to Canadians throughout the country.